PennLINC/grmpy_opendata/docs/data-narrative.md

     unzip -n "$f" -d /cbica/projects/grmpy/data/derivatives -x fmriprep_anat/sub-* done

-TODO: check aslprep unzip w/o desc_preproc_asltimeseries
+for aslprep - we can ignore the ses-1/perf/*_desc-preproc_asl.* files since the timeseries are useless

+for f in "${files[@]}"; do
+    unzip -n "$f" -d /cbica/projects/grmpy/data/derivatives -x aslprep/sub-*/ses-1/perf/*_desc-preproc_asl.* done

-TODO: check that fmriprep in apply mode will work with this reduced set:
+check that fmriprep in apply mode will work with this reduced set:

 ```
 #!/bin/bash